Marshall University Students,

 - Take care of yourself first.
 Follow the CDC guidelines to prevent illness: https://www.cdc.gov/coronavirus/2019-ncov/about/prevention-treatment.html

 - If you are asked to work remotely, discuss options with your employer.

-- Job/Internship Applications: JobTrax is still an available and robust resource for those seeking job and internship opportunities.
+- Job/Internship Applications: Handshake is an available and robust resource for those seeking job and internship opportunities.

 - Information Sessions: OCE staff will work directly with employers and students to provide alternatives utilizing videoconferencing technology or employer-provided systems.

 - Career Expo: We will have two Career Expo’s to limit room capacity on March 30th and 31st.

 - Currently Employed: Students currently working in an internship or job should check in with their employer to see if you should still report to work.
 For those earning credit for your internship, contact your academic coordinator for additional information.